-Before you get started
+Before you start

 Viewing a single product

+By viewing each individual product status, you’ll be able to identify any potential errors quickly.
+For example, if an item is currently not listed on Amazon when it should be.
 This is especially useful if you’ve just added a batch of new listings to your channels, and want to check that each product is displayed correctly and generating revenue.

-You could go into each of your marketplace and webstore accounts, find all your product listings and trawl through them to check a new product has been added correctly.
-Or you could simply view that status of your new products and quickly identify if a channel is not listed when it should be.
+You can also go into each of your marketplace and webstore accounts.
+From here, you can find all product listings, so to check if a new product status is correct.
+As well as this, you can simply view any new product and quickly identify if a channel is displaying or not.

-Getting an overview of all your stock
+Inventory Management – Getting an overview of all your stock

+This is the best way to get a complete overview of all your total stock.
+As a result, you’ll quickly and easily see the big picture, spot any products that are running low and update stock levels accordingly.
 It helps you to keep on top of all your re-ordering, keep stock levels accurate and reduce the risk of overselling.
 If you make a sale offline – on the phone perhaps or in a physical shop – viewing total stock allows you to quickly amend stock levels and adjust availability across multiple channels automatically.

 Identifying available stock

+Additionally, this view lets you check your available stock is in sync across all channels at the same quantity.
+Therefore, you can display the same amount of stock on every marketplace and maximise the sales potential.
 And if you see low stock levels on certain products, you can identify and address these to prevent customers from being disappointed.

-Checking stock that’s not been dispatched
+Checking stock that’s ready for dispatch

 For full support on stock management and different views, take a look at our dedicated guides.

-And if you haven’t yet discovered how much a good inventory management system can help you keep track of stock levels, then sign up for free with ChannelGrabber:
+And if you haven’t yet discovered how much a good inventory management system can help you keep track of stock levels, then sign up for free with ChannelGrabber.